 Cancer Diagnosis Mistakes

 Many medical malpractice cases involving breast cancer and other types of cancer stem from improper diagnosis by a physician.
 Misinterpretation of test results, failure to perform biopsies in response to abnormal results, and failure to administer tests in spite of evidence for cancer-like symptoms are among the situations that would qualify for medical negligence.
 Other examples of negligent behavior in this category of medical malpractice include the misidentification of malignant masses as benign, the mishandling of specimens, and even the misdiagnosis of cancerous lesions in a biopsy.
-Cancer is a condition that should not be taken lightly, and if you feel that your doctor has erred in his diagnosis or performed negligent care, our experienced New York medical malpractice attorneys can help you with filing your medial negligence claim or medical malpractice lawsuit.
+Cancer is a condition that should not be taken lightly, and if you feel that your doctor has erred in his diagnosis or performed negligent care, our experienced New York medical malpractice attorneys can help you with filing your medical negligence claim or medical malpractice lawsuit.

 Prescription errors are among the most common source of complaints in the medical malpractice field.
-The Institute of Medicine of the National Academies reports that 1.5 million people a year suffer from complications stemming from prescription errors, and that drug mistakes cost hospitals about $3.5 billion annually in the extra medical expenses and treatment resulting from drug errors.
+The Institute of Medicine of the National Academies reports that 1.5 million people a year suffer from complications stemming from prescription errors and that drug mistakes cost hospitals about $3.5 billion annually in the extra medical expenses and treatment resulting from drug errors.
 Both doctors and pharmacists are liable in this category of malpractice, and examples of negligent behavior include improper patient diagnosis, prescription ordering mistakes, issuance of contaminated medication, and dosage error.
-Our New York medical malpractice lawyers have the experience and knowledge to help troubleshoot the legal issues behind your prescription error situation, and will work hard to ensure that you receive fair and just compensation.
+Our New York medical malpractice lawyers have the experience and knowledge to help troubleshoot the legal issues behind your prescription error situation and will work hard to ensure that you receive fair and just compensation.

 Laboratory mistakes can play a major role in a medical malpractice-related misdiagnosis, and can pave the way for a lifetime of suffering and health complications.
 Negligent review of test results, review oversight, mishandling of patient samples and diagnostic errors can lead to health complications, misleading diagnoses and even wrongful death.
 Ronemus & Vilensky’s New York medical malpractice lawyers can help you determine if your case falls into this category of medical malpractice, as well as what legal options you can pursue to redress your situation.

-Nursing Malpractice, Hospital Patient Injuries and Inadequate Staffing
+Patient Injuries and Inadequate Staffing

 No person should suffer from negligent treatment at the hands of a doctor, surgeon or other health professional–especially when their protect and preserve your health.
 If you or a loved one is a victim of medical malpractice, nursing malpractice, clinical negligence and other medical mistakes, you may be eligible to recover compensation for your injuries, disabilities, medical expenses and more.
-Contact Ronemus & Vilensky to speak with our New York medical malpractice attorneys.
+Contact Ronemus & Vilensky to speak with our NYC medical malpractice team.
 Our legal team has years of experience fighting for the rights of medical malpractice victims, and we will ensure that you receive the justice you deserve.